tylerlam1/SENG_Notes/Fourth Year Summer/ECON209/Class_Notes.md

 CPI = Market Basket Expenditure in Specific Year / Market Basket Expenditure in Base Year * 100

 Real GDP = Nominal / Index * 100

+2007 was chosen as the base year because that year the economy was relatively stable.

+- Inflation Rate: (Current Year CPI - Base Year CPI) / Base Year CPI * 100

+- Real Growth Rate: (Current Year Real GDP - Base Year Real GDP) / Base Year Real GDP * 100.
+Base Year GDP doesn't necessarily need to be 2007, could just be the first year you want to compare with.

+### Unemployment
+To get the unemployment rate here in Canada, Labour Stats Canada contacts around 100,000 people in Canada with the survey.

+In order for someone to be classified as unemployed, they have to 1.
+Be not working 2.
+Actively looking for a job 3.
+Ready to go back to work immediately.

+UNEMPLOYMENT RATE = (# of people unemployed) / (labour force) * 100

+LABOUR FORCE = unemployed + employed

+- Working Age Population - People 15 years of age and older who are legally entitled to work in Canada
+- Not in labour force - Retired people who are not working, people in prison/nursing homes/hospital, full time students, Stay at home parents, discouraged workers.
+If a retired person is working, they would be classified as employed.

+PARTICIPATION RATE = (Labour Force / Working Age Population) * 100

+- Natural Rate of Unemployment - The unemployment rate of a economy in the long run (in Canada, about 6-7%).
+There will always be able to quit to look for better positions, new graduates who are unemployed for a period of time, etc.

+Three Types of Unemployment:
+- Frictional Unemployment - Where people are quitting a job to find a better job.
+- Seasonal Unemployment - Related to jobs that are only available in certain seasons (ski hill, etc)
+- Cyclical Unemployment - Unemployment due to downturn in economy
+- Structural Unemployment - Unemployment due to technological change, so they are displaced.
+Or there is a demise of that industry.
+Another example is if a gov't enforces a minimum wage that increases unemployment.
+This is a very problematic type of unemployment.

+If we didn't have money, we would need a barter system.
+A barter system is a trade of goods for goods.
+Barter system is difficult because you need to find system who needs your exact goods.

+Number of possible Prices = n(n-1)/2, where n is the number of goods you have.
+Especially when you have a large number of goods, there's so many different types of trades that can happen.

+Money eliminates the issue described above.

+### Functions of Money
+1. Medium of Exchange

+The medium of exchange must be accepted by all parties.

+2. Unit of Account

+It must have unit, as Canadian dollars has quarters, wages, etc. It must be divisible without the loss of value.
+If you are charged $20, if you pay two $10 bills then there is no loss of value.

+3. Store of Value

+It must have some sort of value.
+Same if you have a computer, it has a store of value.
+Stocks have a store of value.
+Money is definitely the most liquid of these assets, where it can be transferred really easy.

+All money is subject to Gresham's Law.
+The idea is that bad money drives out good money.
+In other words, counterfeit money drives out the usability of good/real money.

+- Token Coin - The metal content less more than the face value of the coin.
+If it was worth more, people will melt the coin.
+- Fiat Money - Money with no intrinsic value.
+For example bills are Fiat Money because its literally just a piece of plastic with no real use other than money.

+### Fractional Banks
+This is a system where banks only hold a portion of the money deposited with them as reserves (around 4% in Canada).
+The rest of the money is used for loans.

+- The money that is held is in a vault or deposit in the Bank of Canada.
+- Gov't makes most of their money from loans.
+- Banks are highly profitable.
+- They hold deposits and assets.
+- They honour cheques.
+- They contribute clearing acitivites from the databank.
+The computerized clearing system is measured by the Canadian Payments Association (CPA).
+This is important when you transfer your money from one bank to another.

+### Money Creation

+Assumptions:
+- Bank desired reserve ratio is 10%
+- The bank lends out all its excess reserves
+- A $1000 is deposited into bank A
+- Total Reserve = Desired Reserves + Excess Services

+Change in Total Deposits = 1 / dr * Change in Ro

+dr = desired reserve ratio
+Ro = Initial Reserve

+Note: If the person depositing decides to keep some money to spend, thats a cash drain.
+That decreases the money multiplier.
+THe money multiplier becomes 1 / (dr + cr), which is the percentage they keep.